 After the transfer procedure, I had yet another round of acupuncture.
 By the time we left the physicians office 20 minutes later, I felt like a marshmallow!
 Incredibly relaxed and comfortable, my husband and I made our way home, and I spent two days on bed rest.
 We had a schedule for our first Beta (test for HCG hormone levels) eight days later.

+Surrogates moms have to take a lot of medications prior to transfer.
 After seeing the doctor for a baseline ultrasound and blood work, I have been cleared to start “cycling.”
 Now my medications have arrived!
 I literally received a chilled “pharmacy in a box” (some of the meds require refrigeration) via fed-ex.
 The box itself wasn’t that big.
 Once opened, contents seemed to grow!
 I now have all of the medications and supplies that I will be taking before the transfer.

 I start out with Lupron.
 Immediately after placing this into the refrigerator, I go online to Google its side effects, which, lets face it, is always an exciting educational experience!
 Side effects include: tingling, itching, headache, dizziness, weight gain, joint pain, difficulty breathing, chest pain, nausea, fainting, weakness, amnesia, muscular pain, bone pain, abdominal pain, insomnia, vision abnormality, and anxiety… ready or not, here we go!

 This medication is injected every evening into my stomach.
 At first I was a little nervous about giving myself a shot, but so far it isn’t bad at all.
 The needle I use with the Lupron is very tiny, and on most nights I can honestly say that I cannot feel it.
 Also, after three weeks, I can report that I have not had any of the lovely side effects previously mentioned!